Deploying an OpenCTI OSINT Stack for Cybersecurity Research

 Local-Only Deployment

-• No external network exposure
+• No external exposure

-• Access only via VPN or local network
+• Access via VPN or local network only

 Web-Accessible Deployment

-Reverse proxy with authentication:
+• Reverse proxy with TLS (Traefik/Nginx/Caddy)

-• Monitor access logs regularly
+• Monitor access logs

 Required External Resources